cocur/vale/README.md

 Vale was largely motivated by the need for a simpler, but faster implementation of the [Symfony PropertyAccess](http://symfony.com/doc/current/components/property_access/introduction.html) component.
-PropertyAccess is great when used in templates or config files, that is, code that is compiled and cached before being executes.
-However, the heavy use of string parsing and reflection make PropertyAccess not suitable for code that is compiled.
+PropertyAccess is great when used in templates or config files, that is, code that is compiled and cached before being executed.
+However, the heavy use of string parsing and reflection make PropertyAccess not suitable for code that is not compiled.
 Another source of inspiration was the [`get-in`](https://github.com/igorw/get-in) library by Igor Wiedler for array traversal.

 Name: I used A Song of Ice and Fire related strings for testing and due to having to write `value` quite often, I came